 I took the relaxation group again yesterday and I didn’t die.
 I felt the fear and did it anyway (good book, by the way – “Feel the Fear and Do It Anyway” – look it up).
 Good, eh?
 And next time I might even go into it without my heart beating so hard I’m breathless!
 Because I’m still learning and finding my feet, I want to check off with either Beethoven or Rio or one of the therapists before I take a reading, poem or video clip to the group.
 Cherokee sent me the below clip recently.
 She said once, since I got sober, that she’s glad to have me back.
 I took this to mean she always loved me for who I actually am, and that perhaps my descent into alcoholism stole me away from her there for a while.
 If you can call best part of two decades “a while”, that is.

 Anyway.
 Cherokee loves this series called Vikings, and this dude is an actor and plays one of the main parts.
-I watched it and loved it.
+I watched it and loved it – what he is saying, that is, I had never heard of this guy.
 The things he is grateful for I can sign my name to, I can totally relate to the fear of saying goodbye to “that life” and more than anything I can only echo his words: YOU ARE NOT ALONE.
 We need to talk about these things – addiction, mental health, etc – and there is light at the end of the tunnel.
 I’m with him, and although I’m not a successful actor in my 20s I can still relate to every single thing he said.
 Er, I don’t have “hanger-on’s” but apart from that bit, I suppose.
 Let me assure you that there is a way out of the living hell that is addiction.
 It gets brighter, it gets better and one day you’ll sit there and look back and not believe, uhm, what you USED to believe.

 It’s about 15 minutes long.
 WATCH IT.
 The guy talks a lot of sense.